 These different datasets on the quality of governance raise the issue of divergence in various measures of governance measured by these institutions.
-In order to synthesise governance - growth effects, we delved deeper into the sub measures of each measure of governance to synthesise them based on the common sub measures.
+In order to synthesise the effect of governance measures on growth, we delved deeper into the sub measures of each measure of governance to synthesise them based on the common sub measures.
 After observing the individual variables (representative sources) that have been used in measuring governance by these different data sources, we have classified governance into 7 measures based on World Wide governance measures.
 These seven measures are termed hereafter as voice and accountability, political stability, government effectiveness, regulation, law, corruption and aggregate governance.